stephaneVercouillieBMID/slate/source/v2/draft.html.md

 Once you have created your organisation, the next step is to craft your cryptographic keys URI.
 Some itsme® endpoints require client authentication in order to protect entitlement information between interested parties.

-As itsme® only support the <i>"private_key_jwt"</i> client authentication method, it requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all, and keep its private set for itself.
+The OpenID Connect Core specifications support multiple authentication methods, but itsme® only supports <i>"private_key_jwt"</i> : it requires that each party exposes its public keys as a simple JWK Set document on a URI accessible to all, and keep its private set for itself.
 For itsme®, this URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the <i>"jwks_uri"</i> key.

 Your private and public keys can be generated via Yeoman.
 To get started, install Yeoman and generator-itsme with NPM: